newchuyalong/libgdx-learning/Gdx-audio.md

 * KissFFT and Java FFT by Damien Di Fede for comparison
 * SoundTouch for pitch shifting, time stretching and playback rate modification

 It is being distributed with every release in the extensions folder.
 To use the extension add the gdx-audio.jar and gdx-audio-natives.jar to your desktop project.
 For your android project add the gdx-audio.jar and copy the libgdx-audio.so files to your libs/armeabi and libs/armeabi-v7a folders.
+GWT (html) and iOS backends are currently not supported.

 For usage examples see:
 * Mpg123Test, shows how to decode an mp3 with the Mpg123Decoder class